sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

 The goal of the analysis is to provide a tidy data set with the average of the measurements on the mean and standard deviation from the original data set.

-### The analysis
+### Information about the script

-The script has been written in one function called tidy_DataSet() stored on the file run_analysis.R.
+The script has been written in one function called 'tidy_DataSet()', stored into the file run_analysis.R, a copy has been provided in this repository.
+After saving the file locally, it should be loaded via function 'source()' directly in R console.

+      source('run_analysis.R')

+From this point the function 'tidy_DataSet()' is available for use.

+      tidy_DataSet()

-The package dplyr has been used, for this it has been loaded in the function.
+The package dplyr has been used in this script, it has been loaded in the function.

       tidy_DataSet <- function(){
             library(dplyr)

+### The Analysis

-#### Load and Merge the data
+#### Load and merge the data

 Initially it has been checked if the required data set is already available, if it is not, the data set should be downloaded from the web using the given URL and stored in a accessable unit, the current working directory has been choosen (./).
 The original data set is in ZIP format.